zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

    ```
 4. Send the .pax.Z output file to Community member for further troubleshooting.

-The Community members start to troubleshoot your issue.
+Community members start to troubleshoot your issue.